Btibert3/datasci-docker/README.md

 Simple impage that includes databases and tools for data science.

+## Status

+WIP, but things fire up.

 ## What you get

 - Neo4j with 'APOC' procedures
 - Rstudio Server with R and a number of data science packages as well as interfaces to connect to Redshift, Postgresql, MySQL, and Neo4j.
-_ Juypter Notebook with Julia, Python 2/3 kernels, as well as R
+- Juypter Notebook with Julia, Python 2/3 kernels, as well as R

 ## Spin up the tools